etrace-io/etrace/CONTRIBUTING.md

 # For Contributor/Maintainers

-Following parts help you to build your local development environment.
+Following contents help you to build your local development environment.

 ## 1. Download and install requirements.